Simple Creatures

-Simple Creatures is an American pop rock duo that was formed by vocalist, bassist, and keyboardist Mark Hoppus of Blink-182 and vocalist, guitarist, and keyboardist Alex Gaskarth of All Time Low.
+Simple Creatures was an American pop rock duo that was formed by vocalist, bassist, and keyboardist Mark Hoppus of Blink-182 and vocalist, guitarist, and keyboardist Alex Gaskarth of All Time Low.
 Based in Los Angeles, the duo released their first EP, Strange Love, on March 29, 2019.
 Their second EP, Everything Opposite, was released on October 11, 2019.

 Biography

+2019: Strange Love and Everything Opposite

 Alex Gaskarth grew up a fan of Blink-182, and his group, All Time Low, eventually toured with the band on its 2016 California Tour.
 Mark Hoppus, the band's bassist, had become friends with Gaskarth over the years and the two had always spoken about collaborating at some point.
 Following completion of the California tour dates in 2017, Hoppus fell into a depression, and re-entered the studio hoping to record with artists he had always wanted to work with.
 He called Gaskarth first, and the two ended up writing several songs in the first sessions together.
 The project, Simple Creatures, was announced in January 2019, with the lead single "Drug".
 The duo's first extended play, Strange Love, was released March 29 via BMG.
 The duo also announced a four date tour of the US and UK during March and April 2019, alongside two music festivals in Europe during Summer 2019.

 In April 2019, shortly after the release of their Strange Love EP, the band confirmed in an interview that they have a second EP and a debut album ready to release in the near future.
 On June 12, 2019, the band released "Special".
 Later that day, Gaskarth confirmed that it will be off an upcoming EP.

-The band later released a video for "Special", and announced that their second EP Everything Opposite would be released in October 2019.
+The band later released a video for "Special", and announced their second EP, Everything Opposite, which was released on October 11, 2019.

+2020: Scrapped album and hiatus

+Despite teasing an album release for 2020, no album came to fruition.
+Simple Creatures' official social media pages have been inactive since 2020 and no new material has been released since Everything Opposite, though in 2021 Gaskarth stated that there was a possibility of new music in the future.